-When your agent exercises these powers, he or she must act for your benefit.
-The "Notice to the Agent" at the end of this document describes your agent's responsibilities.
+When your agent exercises these powers, he or she must act according to any instructions you have provided, or, where there are no specific instructions, in your best interest.
+"Important Information for the Agent" near the end of this document describes your agent's responsibilities.